t-donnenfeld/todo-app/README.md

 Once the application is running, swagger is accessible at path `/swagger-ui/index.html` ( Default should be `http://localhost:8080/swagger-ui/index.html` )

-The service was developer contract-first, meaning the swagger mentioned above is used for input model class generation, forcing it that way to be up to date with exposed swagger.
+The service was developed contract-first, meaning the swagger mentioned above is used for input model class generation, forcing it that way to be up to date with exposed swagger.

 I followed the architecture : **Controller** - **Service** - **Repository** - **Database**